Mount Rainier: History

 Artist rendering of Mount Tacoma from Commencement Bay, 1888.

 Viewed from the northwest (Tacoma), Liberty Cap is the apparent summit with Mowich Face below.

+A 1919 Detroit Electric car on a promotional tour from Seattle to Mt.
+Rainier, with the mountain in the background.

 For thousands of years, the area surrounding Mount Rainier has been inhabited by several Indigenous peoples, who traditionally hunted and gathered animals and plants in Mount Rainier's forests and high elevation meadows.
 These peoples and their modern-day descendants are represented today by the members of the federally-recognized tribes which surround the mountain, including the Nisqually Indian Tribe, the Cowlitz Indian Tribe, the Confederated Tribes and Bands of the Yakama Nation, the Puyallup Tribe of Indians, and the Muckleshoot Indian Tribe, among others in the area.

 The archaeological record of human use of the mountain dates to over 8,500 years before present (BP).
-Sites related to seasonal use of Mount Rainier and its landscapes are reflected in chipped stone tool remains and settings suggesting functionally varied uses including task-specific sites, rockshelters, travel stops, and long-term base camps.
-Their distribution on the mountain suggest primary use of subalpine meadows and low alpine habitats that provided relatively high resource abundance during the short summer season.
+Sites related to seasonal use of Mount Rainier and its landscapes are reflected in chipped stone tool remains and settings suggesting functionally varied uses, including task-specific sites, rockshelters, travel stops, and long-term base camps.
+Their distribution on the mountain suggests primary use of subalpine meadows and low alpine habitats that provided relatively high resource abundance during the short summer season.
 Evidence suggests that there existed a tradition of Native Americans setting fire to areas of the region each year as a way to encourage meadow development.

 The first Europeans to reach the Pacific Northwest were the Spanish who arrived by sea in 1774 led by Juan Perez.
 The next year, under the direction of Juan Francisco de la Bodega y Quadra, a boat was sent ashore to Destruction island.
 Upon landing, the crew was attacked and killed by the local indigenous population.
 Although attempts were made in 1792 to create a permanent Spanish settlement at Neah Bay, the project was unsuccessful and by 1795, Spain had given up on the region.
 Although not documented anywhere, it is likely that Spanish sailors first observed Mount Rainier while sailing in the Strait of Juan de Fuca.

 Upon reaching what would become California in 1579, Sir Francis Drake claimed the entire northwest coast of North America for England.
 This claim to the coast of the Pacific Northwest was not further explored until in 1778 Captain James Cook sailed the coastline of modern-day Washington and British Columbia, stimulating a subsequent increase in English ships coming to the area as part of the fur trade.
-On July 22, 1793, Sir Alexander Mackenzie of the British Northwest Fur Company reached the Pacific Ocean via overland route that crossed the Rocky Mountains.
+On July 22, 1793, Sir Alexander Mackenzie of the British Northwest Fur Company reached the Pacific Ocean via an overland route that crossed the Rocky Mountains.